 Minor in Math Required Courses

 This is an 18-credit minor in mathematics that is open to all students.
-The required courses are this 3-course sequence in Calculus (11 credits) and a capstone experience (1 credit) that involves the student in an independent study or research project that is related to a previous course.
-The remaining credits (6 credits) are chosen from a number of previously approved courses.
+The required courses are this 3-course sequence in Calculus (11 credits).
+The remaining credits (7 credits) are chosen from a number of previously approved courses.

 To successfully complete this minor, a net minimum GPA of 2.5 must be achieved in minor coursework.

-Capstone Course: 1 required credit MAT 490: Independent Study or Research in Mathematics and Computation (1 credit).
+MAT 490: Independent Study or Research in Mathematics and Computation (variable credits)

 *may not receive credit for both MAT 610 and PSC 672